escowles/recipes/_posts/2023-12-01-pumpkin-cinnamon-rolls.md

   edge uncovered
 * tightly roll into a long tube and cut into 9 rolls (1 1/2" to 2")
 * place rolls in a greased 9" x 9" baking dish, cover, and let rise for 45 minutes
-* bake at 350°F for 22 minutes, until lightly browned
+* bake at 350°F for about 22 minutes, until lightly browned and internal temperature reaches 190°F (glass baking dishes may take 10-15 minutes longer).

 ## glaze: